redhat-manufacturing/device-edge-workshops/exercises/rhde_tse/instructor/README.md

 > Note:
 >
 > The internal interface of the device should be the same.
 If it is not, the dnsmasq container would need to be rebuilt.

+## Instructor Slides

+Make a copy of [this presentation](https://docs.google.com/presentation/d/17Of2B_UPQhn2xQxjyuHrzcCHvpY_4yc9q4FeLB4lbyU/edit#slide=id.g206d893ed30_1_739) and modify slides 1 and 9 with the correct information.